Jed Lowrie

-Jed Carlson Lowrie (born April 17, 1984) is an American professional baseball infielder who is currently a free agent.
-He has previously played in MLB for the Boston Red Sox, Houston Astros, Oakland Athletics and New York Mets.
+Jed Carlson Lowrie (born April 17, 1984) is an American former professional baseball infielder.
+He played 14 seasons in Major League Baseball (MLB) for the Boston Red Sox, Houston Astros, Oakland Athletics, and New York Mets.

 Early life

 Lowrie was born on April 17, 1984, in Salem, Oregon, and later attended North Salem High School.
 In 2004, while playing for the Stanford University Cardinal baseball team, Lowrie earned Pacific-10 Conference Player of the Year honors.
 He was a First Team All-American in 2004 and 2005.
 At Stanford, future major league outfielders Sam Fuld, John Mayberry Jr., and Carlos Quentin were among Lowrie's teammates.

 Professional career

 Boston Red Sox

 From 2005 through 2007, Lowrie played for Boston at three different minor league levels.
 During the 2007 season, he made the Eastern League All-Star team, was named the Portland Sea Dogs' Most Valuable Player, and the Red Sox Minor League Offensive Player of the Year.
 He was promoted to the Pawtucket Red Sox of the Class AAA International League late in the season.

 Lowrie was called up from the minor leagues on April 10, 2008, after Mike Lowell was placed on the disabled list (DL).
 He made his debut on April 15, driving home three runs in a 5–3 victory in Cleveland.

 Lowrie was called up to replace Julio Lugo when he went on the DL.
 On August 1, 2008, in teammate Jason Bay's first game on the Red Sox, Lowrie hit a game winning infield single in the 12th inning to knock in Bay with the decisive run and upend the Oakland Athletics, 2–1.
 Lowrie was responsible for the other Red Sox run in that game, as a sacrifice fly in the second inning allowed Bay to score from third.
 On August 24, he hit his second home run of the season, a game-winner, as the Sox won 6–5.
 He committed no errors in 49 games played at shortstop during the regular season, and played regularly in the 2008 postseason as one of Boston's two starting shortstops.
 Lowrie hit his first major league home run against the Twins inside the Metrodome.
 On October 6, 2008, Lowrie drove in the series-winning run against the Los Angeles Angels of Anaheim.